GoogleChrome/developer.chrome.com/site/en/docs/devtools/lighthouse/index.md

       conditions of browsing on a mobile device.
 It's called "simulated" because the Audits panel doesn't actually throttle during the auditing process.
 Instead, it just extrapolates how long the page would take to load under mobile conditions.
-The **Applied...** setting, on the other hand, actually throttles your CPU and network, with the tradeoff of a longer auditing process.
+The **Applied...** setting, on the other hand, actually throttles your CPU and network, with the tradeoff being a longer auditing process.
     - **Clear Storage**.
 Enabling this checkbox clears all storage associated with the page before every audit.
-Leave this setting on if you want to audit how first-time visitors experience your site.
-Disable this setting when you want the repeat-visit experience.
+Leave the setting on if you want to audit how first-time visitors experience your site, and disable it when you want the repeat-visit experience.

 3. Click **Run Audits**.
 After 10 to 30 seconds, the Audits panel shows you a report of the site's performance.